All Episodes

 No Palestinians are leaving.

-Uh so that's off the table.
+So that's off the table.

 And they're talking about adding the Persians or the Iranians to the Abraham Accord.

-So the Greater Israel project crashes and burns.
+So the Greater Israel Project crashes and burns.

 Why?

-Because of the American sponsors of Netanyahu, and I told you this was gonna happen, and now it's happened.
+And I told you this was going to happen, and now it's happened.

-Okay, and they can spin it any way they want to spin it, and they can try to kill it any way they kill it.
+And they can spin it any way they want to spin it, and they can try to kill it any way they kill it.

-This was a master stroke, a master stroke.
+This was a masterstroke, a masterstroke.

 I've never seen anything.

-This is one of the most impressive uh turn of events I've ever seen from any president of the United States.
+This is one of the most impressive turn of events I've ever seen from any president of the United States.

 It's incredible.